ivanndotco/caddy_xcaddy_route53/README.md

 Docker image with Caddy web server and Route53 DNS plugin for automatic HTTPS via DNS-01 ACME challenge.

+## Why This Exists

+> Hi!
+As a lazy person who always tries to get things done as quickly as possible, I really love using ready-made containers.
+> It's awesome when you can just pull an image and start using it — no setup, no headache.
+> But sometimes I still needed to build custom Caddy images with specific plugins, and that got annoying.
+>
+> So I decided to automate it — a simple setup that builds Caddy with the plugins I usually use in my projects.
+> Now it's here to help other lazy people like me save time and skip the manual builds.
+>
+> — **Ivann.co**

 ## Features

 - **Latest Caddy**: Automatically updated when new versions are released